cBournhonesque/lightyear/NOTES.md

 # Replication

 - Maybe the core replication plugin is only for a single connection
   - server adds extra stuff on top of that to serialize once between multiple connections?
   - maybe we don't need to serialize once for every connection, and serializing once per connection is enough?
 - Again, you register components independently from client or server.
 But if you add a direction we will handle it automatically for the client-server case

+- How do you decide on which ReplicationSender the entity will be replicated?

 - ReplicationGroup:
   - is a relationship, can be added by the user to specify that multiple entities must be replicated together
   - The group is separate entity that can contain specific metadata for the group
   - if there is no ReplicationGroup, we can assume that the entity is part of the 'default' group entity.